Limpet by Star

 The guys who were kicking it quickly lost interest after that happened.
-Taz bit her lip and started to pick up her stuff, acting as if she didn't hear people whispering about her and staring at her.
+Terri bit her lip and started to pick up her stuff, acting as if she didn't hear people whispering about her and staring at her.

 She had been here for little over two hours, she already knew she hated it.

 She knelt down and began to pick up her pens.
 Lord knew there had only been about three in there before her bag burst open, now it appeared she was housing Bic's head office in there.